adrianyorke/forbiddenplanet/README.md

 been implemented.
 If your database is not listed you many need to create your own Robot Framework library to implement Robot Framework keywords for testing or RPA scripts.
 If it is necessary to create your own library, please do consider sharing with the open source community by submitting a pull request.
+### 4.4 Review the tests found in test subfolder
+### 4.5 Why SQLite?
+SQLite is a fully featured database that ships by default with installations of Python.
+There is no server installation or configuration and the whole database is implemented using only a single file.
+Despite this simplicity of design, SQLite is surprising feature rich and provides and excellent way of learning about database and SQL.
+However, SQLite is not recommended for mission-critical Production implementations.
+You should be looking at more robust server database technology such as PostgreSQL for these use cases.
+### 4.6 Work through our first robot test suite
+Work through SQLite3_DB_Tests.robot and check our installation is working
 ## 5. Robot Framework Testing with Teradata
 Testing with Teradata
 2